Undergraduate Admission Policies

 Benedictine College awards academic credit for knowledge gained outside of the traditional college/university classroom setting for nontraditional students enrolled at Benedictine College who present portfolios of experiential learning that receive favorable evaluation.
 A nontraditional student shall be defined as a student of at least 23 years of age who has not been enrolled as a full-time student in a degree program for at least two years.
 Application for experiential learning credit is normally done within the first semester of attendance at Benedictine College.
 Experiential learning credit cannot be applied to work experience to complete a degree after a student leaves the College.

-The determination for the awarding of credit will be the responsibility of the chair of the academic department in which the credit is being earned, plus at least one other faculty member in the discipline in which the credit is being sought and the Associate Dean.
+The determination for the awarding of credit will be the responsibility of the chair of the academic department in which the credit is being earned, plus at least one other faculty member in the discipline in which the credit is being sought and the Senior Vice Provost.
 Experiential learning portfolio review for college credit will be assessed a fee.
 A maximum of 18 hours will be awarded for experiential learning.

 Readmission

-Any student who has been absent from Benedictine College must contact the Office of the Associate Dean of the College to seek readmittance.
-If the student left Benedictine College in good academic standing and has no outstanding holds on his or her account, the Associate Dean will give the student permission to start the readmission process.
+Any student who has been absent from Benedictine College must contact the Senior Vice Provost to seek readmittance.
+If the student left Benedictine College in good academic standing and has no outstanding holds on his or her account, the student will be given permission to start the readmission process.
 If this is the case, the student will need to

-1. Complete the form to update his or her personal information and academic plans.
-The fee is not required for readmission applications.
+- Complete the form to update his or her personal information and academic plans.
+There is fee required for readmission applications.

-2. Submit official transcripts of any coursework completed at another college.
+- Submit official transcripts of any coursework completed at another college.
+(Unofficial transcripts are acceptable if coursework is ongoing.)

-3. Students readmitted to the college who have attended other colleges or universities must meet satisfactory academic progress requirements as described under the Transfer Admission section of the General Admission Policies.
+- Students readmitted to the College who have attended other colleges or universities must meet satisfactory academic progress requirements as described under the Transfer Admission section of the General Admission Policies.

 If the student is readmitted, he or she will be requested to submit an enrollment and housing deposit as appropriate.
 This will be necessary only if the applicant’s original deposit was refunded when he or she withdrew.